 Yes.
 The MM2H programme is open to citizens of all countries that have diplomatic relations with Malaysia.
 There are no restrictions based on nationality, religion, or ethnicity.

 Yes.
 Malaysia is one of the world’s leading Islamic finance hubs.
-Malaysian banks offer Shariah-compliant home financing products, including murabaha and diminishing musharakah structures, allowing Gulf investors to finance property purchases within a familiar framework.
+Malaysian banks offer Shariah-compliant home financing, including structures such as murabaha and diminishing musharakah, which may suit Gulf investors.

 Ready to Explore MM2H and Malaysian Property?
 Speak with IQI’s advisory team for a personalised MM2H eligibility assessment and property consultation.
 Available in English, Arabic, Mandarin, and Bahasa Malaysia.